joyson13/Lab-exps/README.md

-# CNS
+# Lab Experiments
-Cryptography and Network Security Algorithms

-This is a repository of all the essential algorithms in cryptography and network security (CNS) in the curriculum
+This is a repository for all the essential algorithms in the curriculum.